Emergencies: Dial 911 / Non Emergency: (217)431-2250

 School Resource Officer

 Friendly Town was established in 1970 as a comprehensive educational facility to teach youth safety.
 The facility consists of a large classroom with numerous out buildings, working traffic lights, streets, and a railroad crossing, representing a real working town on a smaller scale.
 Friendly Town is in operation during the summer months of June, July and August when school is not in session.
 The program consists of 4 days of instruction, 2 hours each day, with practical applications after each lesson of instruction being demonstrated by each student.
 The areas of instruction are Personal Safety, Bicycle Safety, Pedestrian Safety, and Fire Safety.
 Upon completion, each student receives a certificate.
 The program is open to any child who has completed Kindergarten and not yet started fourth grade.
-During the summer months, the School Resource Officer is assigned to conduct the classes at Friendly Town.
+During the summer months, School Resource Officers are assigned to conduct the classes at Friendly Town.

 Problem Oriented Policing Unit (POP Unit)